 Grounding can be used in nearly every situation, but can be particularly helpful for dealing with…

-In turn, this can also help people avoid turning to unhelpful coping mechanisms such as binge eating, excessive alcohol consumption, or self-harm.
+In turn, grounding can help people avoid turning to unhelpful coping mechanisms such as binge eating, excessive alcohol consumption, or self-harm.

 What types of grounding techniques are there?

-There are various different grounding techniques.
-Generally speaking, these can broadly be separated into three different categories: physical, mental, and other.
+Generally speaking, grounding techniques can be separated into three different categories: physical, mental, and other.

 Different techniques will work for different people, so it’s important to take the time to find what’s right for you.
 This might take a bit of trial and error, and that’s perfectly okay.